Ultimate Guide for Homeowners Living in a Fire-Prone Area

 If there is a fire in your area, take follow these five fire safety tips to prepare for evacuation before anything else.

-- Prepare your car: Back your car into the garage with the hood facing outwards and keep keys in ignition in the off position for a quick getaway.
+- Prepare your car: Back your car into the garage with the hood facing outwards, and keep keys in the ignition in the off position for a quick getaway.

-- Prepare the garage: Close garage door but leave it unlocked and disconnected from automatic door opener in the chance that electricity is cut off.
+- Prepare the garage: Close your garage door but leave it unlocked and disconnected from an automatic door opener in the chance that electricity is cut off.

 - Designate a safe meeting place: If you and your family split up, designate a place to meet and a and contact person in case you have no way to contact each other.